To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 Spreading Struct fields

-Example (Adding Fields)
+Example (Adding New Fields)

-Example (Integrating Additional Index Signatures)
+Example (Adding Additional Index Signatures)

-Example (Merging Fields from Two Structs)
+Example (Combining Fields from Multiple Structs)

 The extend function

-Possible extensions include:
+Supported extensions include:

 Schema.String with another Schema.String refinement or a string literal